Irnehs/cse15l-lab-report/lab-report-1.md

    Otherwise, you will be greated with a prompt resembling the following:
    *IMAGE*

 6. Congrats!
-You have succsesfully established a remote connection to the computer 😄
+You have successfully established a remote connection to the computer 😄

 # Trying Out A Few Commands #
 1. To view a list of all files in your working directory, enter `ls`